lab301-readings/lab301-readings.github.io/_posts/2017-10-14-Associative Embedding.md

 **Figure 15:** Semantic instance segmentation results (mAP) on PASCAL VOC 2012 validation images

 # conclusion
->-

- -

-列表项
----

- introduce associative embedding, a new method for single- stage, end-to-end joint detection and grouping
+>- introduce associative embedding, a new method for single- stage, end-to-end joint detection and grouping
 - associative embedding can be easily integrated with other state-of- the-art architectures that produces pixelwise predictions
 - apply associative embedding to multiperson pose estimation and achieve state of the art results on two standard benchmarks